ryanflynndev/intro_ar_assignment/README.md

 Teacher

 #topics_to_teach
-returns all topics that teacher needs to teach
+returns all topics from exams the teacher has

 #exam_count
 Returns number of exams they have.